-(a) Lack of Effective Planning
+4.1.
+Lack of Effective Planning

-(i) Planning Failures and Independent Power Plants (IPPs)
+4.1.1.
+Planning Failures and Independent Power Plants (IPPs)

 Lack of informed long-term vision in our policymakers has cost Pakistan dearly (Alahdad, 2012).
 Although induction of private capital via IPPs has proved to be an efficient means of increasing installed capacity around the world.
 Likewise in Pakistan, induction of IPPs has relieved some burden from the public sector but has increased the cost of generation considerably because of ballooned capacity payments.
 Besides other factors (discussed in later sub-sections) this has depleted the sector's liquidity considerably.